andrew/ultimate-awesome/README.md

 - [awesome-zk](https://github.com/ventali/awesome-zk) - A curated list of awesome ZK resources, libraries, tools and more.  .
 - [awesome-qt](https://github.com/JesseTG/awesome-qt) - A curated list of awesome tools, libraries, and resources for the Qt framework.
 - [awesome-azure-architecture](https://github.com/lukemurraynz/awesome-azure-architecture) - AWESOME-Azure-Architecture -
-- [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
 - [awesome-indie](https://github.com/josephzhang23/awesome-indie) - Awesome-indie 中文版 - 帮助独立开发者赚钱的资源.
 - [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [Awesome-AI-Security](https://github.com/DeepSpaceHarbor/Awesome-AI-Security) - :file_folder: #AISecurity.